 Shows and competitors must contact the ISA for all details and information concerning these championships and not the sponsors

 Any objection or complaint must be lodged in writing with the ISA representative at the show, and the show secretary within half an hour following the completion of the competition, together with €25 or other stated fee which is refundable in the event of the objection being upheld.

 IN THE INTEREST OF SAFETY, ALL BOVINE AND EQUINE ANIMALS IN ISA ORGANISED CHAMPIONSHIPS MUST BE LED BY COMPETENT ADULTS.

 We all want to have a successful and enjoyable day, but most importantly a safe and accident-free one.
 To ensure this, the co-operation of exhibitors, spectators and organisers is vital.
 Please note a few guidelines in relation to safety:

-ENTRIES MUST BE RECIEVED ON OR BEFORE SUNDAY 2ND JUNE
+ENTRIES MUST BE RECEIVED ON OR BEFORE Wednesday 8th JUNE